January 14, 2020

 Moleskine’s attraction for creatives and notebook fans was undeniable, and a crucial part of its success, but it wasn’t content to be just another niche brand, susceptible to changing tastes and fashions.
 The company needed a stronger, wider customer base, and that meant introducing its products to people who didn’t know them.

 So Moleskine’s final step in building its legendary brand was to approach the corporate world, but without compromising the ideas and qualities associated with its name.
 And the corporate world was captivated.
-With their own customised Moleskine notebooks, businesses can promote themselves with style, creativity and imagination, while branded Moleskine notebooks provide the perfect setting for company logos and other marketing messages.
+With their own customised Moleskine notebooks, businesses can promote themselves with style, creativity and imagination, while branded Moleskine notebooks provide the perfect setting for company logos and other marketing messages, making it a perfect option for companies looking to satisfy their branding vision with the attached quality and prestige.

 Moleskine’s reputation and unique position in the creative sector makes personalised Moleskine notebooks the ideal way for businesses to show how much they value their clients and team.
 It says to those people that they’re smart and interesting, and their thoughts and ideas are worth capturing in a special and unique way.